ajeetdsouza/zoxide/README.md

 ### *Step 3: Install fzf (optional)*

 [fzf] is a command-line fuzzy finder, used by zoxide for interactive selection.
-It can be installed from [here][fzf-installation]. zoxide supports fzf v0.21.0+.
+It can be installed from [here][fzf-installation].

+Note: zoxide only supports fzf v0.21.0 and above.

 ### *Step 4: Import your data (optional)*